emilbjornson/cell-free-book/README.md

 This code package contains 30 Matlab scripts and 17 Matlab functions.

 Each script is used to reproduce a particular simulation-generated figure in the book.
 The scripts are named using the convention chapterX_figureY, which is interpreted as the script that reproduces Figure X.Y.
-A few scripts are instead named as chapterX_exerciseX_Y and will then generate the figure corresponding to Exercise X.Y.
+A few scripts are instead named as sectionX_figureY_Z and will then generate both Figure X.Y and Figure X.Z.

 The functions are used by the scripts to carry out certain tasks, such as initiating a simulation setup, generating channel correlation matrices, generating channel realizations, computing channel estimates, computing SEs, implementing power control algorithms, etc.